martenjostmann/grocery_scanner/README.md

 ---

-For a complete User Guidw on how to use Android Studio look [here](https://developer.android.com/studio/intro)
+For a complete User Guide on how to use Android Studio look [here](https://developer.android.com/studio/intro)